MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 ## Prepare devices and network for the Excel add-in

 Network services such as proxies or firewalls must allow routing between each client device on which the add-in is installed and many service endpoints.
-For a list of endpoints, see [Preparing your network for the Excel Add-In](/dynamics365/business-central/dev-itpro/administration/configuring-network-for-addins).
+For a list of endpoints, go to [Preparing your network for the Excel add-In](/dynamics365/business-central/dev-itpro/administration/configuring-network-for-addins).

 ## Troubleshooting